The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Your credit score is one of the most important aspects of your financial health, but it’s also one of the most fragile.
-Building a great credit score can take years, but damaging it can seem to happen—in some situations—overnight.
+Building a great credit score can take years, but damaging it seems like it can happen overnight.

 The next step to repair your credit is to review your reports for any errors or discrepancies.
 According to a Consumer Reports investigation, 34 percent of Americans found at least one error on their credit report.
 If you have an error in your credit report, your credit score may be unfairly low.

 If you find a discrepancy, file a dispute with the reporting bureau immediately.

 According to Experian, most disputes are completed within 10 to 14 business days after they’re reported, but often much more quickly.
 The Fair Credit Reporting Act (FCRA) requires disputes to be addressed in no longer than 30 days.

 Once the discrepancy is corrected, you may see changes to your score almost immediately.
 Even though the bureaus are required to handle discrepancies, you should still follow up and double-check your report to make sure things are corrected appropriately.